Andrés Torres (baseball): New York Mets (2012)

-San Francisco Giants (2013; second stint)
+Second stint with San Francisco Giants (2013)

 On December 13, 2012, Torres agreed to a one-year non-conditional contract to return to the San Francisco Giants.
 He began 2013 platooning with Gregor Blanco in left field.
 On May 8, he had a game-winning RBI single against Antonio Bastardo in the 10th inning of a 4-3 victory over the Philadelphia Phillies.
 From May 20 through June 30, he batted .298 with 11 doubles and 14 RBI in 35 games.
 He had a game-tying RBI double against Rex Brothers on May 25 in an eventual 10-inning, 6-5 win over Colorado.
 On July 13, he began platooning with Blanco in center field after Jeff Francoeur was called up.
 His season came to an end on August 1, when he was placed on the disabled list with a left Achilles strain, an injury which he acknowledged prevented him from hitting for power in 2013.
 In 103 games (272 at bats), Torres hit .250 with 68 hits, two home runs, and 21 RBI while only managing four stolen bases.
 He fared better from the right side at the plate, batting .291 as opposed to batting .206 left-handed.
 After the season, Torres filed for free agency.

-Boston Red Sox organization (2014)
+Boston Red Sox

 On June 11, 2014, Torres signed a minor-league deal with the Boston Red Sox.
 He played five games with the Lowell Spinners of the Single-A (short season) New York–Penn League and 18 games with the Pawtucket Red Sox of the International League.
 He batted .292 with Pawtucket.
 On July 28, Torres opted out of his contract with the Red Sox by exercising an opt–out clause in his contract.